J.D.-M.P.H. Program

 Change of Status

-At any point in the program, the student may terminate plans for the dual degree program and continue towards a single degree at either school.
+At any point in the program, the student may terminate plans for the combination-degree program and continue towards a single degree at either school.
 The student then must satisfy the normal requirements of the school elected, which may include credits completed in the other school, as determined by the appropriate officials.

 Financial Aid